-Specialty Versus Fine Chemicals
+Specialty Chemicals vs Fine Chemicals

-Beginning with specialty chemicals, these are essentially the big combined mixture of all the other chemicals combined in it.
+Beginning with specialty chemicals, are essentially the big combined mixture of all the other chemicals combined in it.
 Specialty chemicals are made specifically for a company and are not something that can be bought in bulk; it requires a specific formula, coming in smaller quantities.
 So you can not find it at other suppliers, it comes from one that helps produce a specific specialty chemical.
 Specialty chemicals come at a much higher price than regular chemicals sold on the market.

 Applications of specialty and fine chemicals: